grezniczek/actiontag-parser/REDCAP_CORE_INTEGRATION_PLAN.md

 The method should expose the parser's documented fast and diagnostic modes without adding project-specific semantics.
 Its PHPDoc must link to the stable result contract and state that syntax recognition does not establish whether a tag is known or valid for a project.

-Core owns the parser class and public facade.
-The EM remains the initial reference implementation and the place to develop the first semantic Field Annotation checker.
-A subsequent core semantic-validation initiative may provide shared schemas/registration, but must not be required before the parser API is released.
+The `REDCap` facade is a stability and documentation boundary, not a technical prerequisite for using the internal class.
+Core owns both the parser and the eventual stable facade.
+The EM remains the reference implementation and the place to develop the first semantic Field Annotation checker.
+A subsequent semantic-validation initiative may provide shared schemas/registration, but must not be required before the parser API is released.

 ## `@IF` Integration Decision